CaNS-World/CaNS/README.md

  * `awk` (to generate dependencies)

 #### In short
-For most systems, *CaNS* can be compiled from the root directory with the following commands `make library && make -j`, which will compile the `2DECOMP&FFT` library and *CaNS*.
+For most systems, CaNS can be compiled from the root directory with the following commands `make library && make -j`, which will compile the `2DECOMP&FFT` library and CaNS.

 #### Detailed instructions
-The Makefile in root directory is used to compiled the code, and is expected to work out-of-the-box for most systems.
+The `Makefile` in root directory is used to compiled the code, and is expected to work out-of-the-box for most systems.
 The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options, see [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.
 Concerning the pre-processing options, the following are available:

  * `DEBUG`            : performs some basic checks for debugging purposes
  * `TIMING`           : wall-clock time per timestep is computed